 As I gave my name Jason excitedly pointed out that I was the ‘Guest of the Day’.
 It was such a lovely surprise as I’ve never had that happen before.
 He then got us checked in, explained breakfast times and then we were off to our accessible suite.

 The reception area has a pantry next to it selling snacks, drinks and various food items to cook and prepare in your suite.
-Reception leads to the dining area where the buffet breakfast is served as well as the Hub Kitchen offering complimentary hot drinks and water 24/7.
+The reception leads to the dining area where the buffet breakfast is served as well as the Hub Kitchen offering complimentary hot drinks and water 24/7.

 I couldn’t help but notice the beautiful smell as soon as we entered the hotel.
 It wasn’t restricted to the reception area, the scent was throughout the whole hotel.
 Amazing!